Last update 22-04-2025

 What is considered a work accident?

-A work accident is any bodily injury sustained by a worker due to or as a consequence of the job they perform as an employee.
+1. A workplace accident is any bodily injury sustained by a worker during or due to work they perform for someone else.

 Notification of a work accident